-The main conclusion we draw is that the oP102/mC102 phases, believed stable at low temperatures, must be either metastable or high temperature phases, because they lie significantly above the convex hull.
-From our study of intrinsic configurational disorder in these structures we find a large configurational entropy sufficient to stabilize the oP102/mC102 above temperatures of about T=?K. Thus we propose they are actually HT phases.
+The main conclusion we draw is that the oP102/mC102 phases, believed stable at low temperatures, must be either metastable or high temperature (HT) phases, because they lie significantly above the convex hull.
+From our study of intrinsic configurational disorder and thermal vibrations, in these structures we find a large entropy sufficient to stabilize the oP102/mC102 above temperatures of about T=750 K. Thus we propose they are actually HT phases.

-The Al3Co.oI96 structure, believed ???HT/MS???, lies essentially on the tie-line from Al_9Co_2 to Al_5Co_2 .
+The Al3Co.oI96 structure lies essentially on the tie-line from Al9Co2 to Al5Co2.
 It may be the true low temperature phase, or may be marginally unstable.
-Calculations employing the GGA [17] place it 2.6 meV/atom below the tie-line, implying stability, while calculations (not shown) employing the PBE place it 1.7 meV/atom above, indicating the range of uncertainty in calculated enthalpy differences.
-This discreppancy only affects oI96, the $Al{13}Co_4$ family remains unstable by about 5 meV/atom under all choices of XC potential.
+Calculations employing the GGA place it 2.6 meV/atom below the tie-line, implying stability, while calculations (not shown) employing the PBE place it 1.7 meV/atom above, indicating the range of uncertainty in calculated enthalpy differences.
+This discrepancy only affects oI96, the Al13Co4 family remains unstable by about 5 meV/atom under all choices of XC potential (see Fig. 2).

 III.
-AL13CO4 FAMILY
+Al13Co4 FAMILY

 The two structures $Al{13}Co_4.oP102$ and $Al{13}Co_4.mC102$ share identical local building blocks and differ only in their global arrangement.
-To understand these structures it is helpful to use the elementary cluster known as a pentagonal bipyramid [23, 24] (PB) illustrated in Fig. 3.
-The PB is a three-dimensional 23-atom cluster comprising a "flat" equatorial layer consisting of alternating Al and Co pentagonal rings centered by a single Al atom, and two "puckered" cap layers consisting of a small Al pentagon centered by a Co atom.
+To understand these structures it is helpful to use the elementary cluster known as a pentagonal bipyramid (PB) illustrated in Fig. 3.
+The PB is a threedimensional 23-atom cluster comprising a "flat" equatorial layer consisting of alternating Al and Co pentagonal rings centered by a single Al atom, and two "puckered" cap layers consisting of a small Al pentagon centered by a Co atom.
 The puckered layer Co atoms are displaced slightly away from their surrounding Al pentagons due to their repulsion from the PB center Al atom.
+The PB cluster alternates with junction layers to form an infinite column (the "PB column") with a fivefold symmetry broken only by the distribution of Al atoms inside the junction layers.